 2. Interpersonal skills

 In the modern-day recruitment industry, soft skills or people skills are among the top skills employers want to see on your resume.
 They are considered important by recruiters and hiring managers when making selections.
+To improve your recruitment strategy, your hiring team can complete an employee recruitment course, which can help in selecting the right candidates.

 However, the importance of these skills is not only limited to applicants.
 Far from that, good recruiters also need to have interpersonal skills such as: